adamatics/containerize-streamlit-with-chatbot-app/README.md

 # Project Manager Streamlit App

+**BEFORE USING**: Update the AdaLab URL to your corresponding installation in the script string defined in the `embed_script` function in `streamlit_app/components.py`.

 This repository contains a Streamlit app designed to help manage projects efficiently.
 The app is visually attractive and feature-rich, with various sections to provide a comprehensive project management experience.

 ## Project Structure